Nestor/cg/README.md

  * General purpose PHP files and classes
  * Doctrine entities
  * Symfony bundles
+ * An alternate implementation for the symfony container builder

+Currently, the library is still under development, and if you want to know what's up or would like to help, let me know!
+You can create issues here, or contact me directly at drm@melp.nl.

 ## But, Doctrine and Symfony already have code generators, why do I need this one? ##